How to Access DDS Services

-Funding for supports and services is now provided directly to consumers and their families so that you are in charge of deciding how best to meet your needs.
+Funding for supports and services is now provided directly to individuals and their families so that you are in charge of deciding how best to meet your needs.
 You have the option to hire staff directly or to use the services of a provider agency, also known as a vendor agency.
 DDS has set qualifications that all providers must meet.
 These include education, training and experience requirements for direct support, clinical and professional staff.
-If you are interested in working with a provider agency, your case manager will give you a list of qualified providers in your area who are competent to offer the services you have identified in your plan.
-If you want to hire staff directly, you will work with a support broker.
-You have the right to select an independent support broker or a DDS broker who is a specially trained case manager who has a smaller caseload.
-A support broker works with you to blend your natural supports with paid supports to implement your plan.
-They help you develop your budget, locate and train staff and coordinate your services and supports.
+If you are interested in working with a provider agency, your case manager will give you a list of qualified providers in your area who can offer the services you have identified in your plan.
+If you want to hire staff directly, you will work with a support broker

 What do I do if I am dissatisfied with my service provider?

-You have control over the funding allocated by DDS to you through your individual budget.
-You can secure services from a different provider for any reason, i.e. dissatisfaction with your supports or the need to move to a new area.
+You have control over the funding allocated to you by DDS through your individual budget.
+You can secure services from a different provider for any reason including but not limited to, dissatisfaction with your supports or the need to move to a new area.
 You can also decide to use your funding to hire staff directly.
-If you have a need to change providers, contact your case manager who will guide you through the process.
+If you have a need to change providers, please contact your case manager who will guide you through the process.

 Why am I required to apply for Medicaid?

 The majority of services offered by DDS are part of the department’s Home and Community Based Services Waiver (HCBS).
 These waivers are offered by the federal government through the Medicaid program.
 The state receives reimbursement from the federal government for half of the service cost.
 This reimbursement allows Connecticut to serve more people who need services through DDS.
-A state law requires individuals to enroll in one of the waivers if they receive significant services either in or out of their homes.
-In order to be able to enroll in a waiver, you must be a Medicaid recipient.
+A state law requires individuals to enroll in any federal program that covers supports and services provided by DDS.
 Your case manager can help you apply through the Department of Social Services.